 Provides innovative solutions to long-standing problems.

-Recognized leadership to improve the behavioral health system.
+Recognized leadership to improve Montana’s behavioral health system.

-Demonstrates a commitment to collaboration and partnership development.
+Demonstrates commitment to collaboration and solving problems through building strong partnerships.

 Progress Towards Behavioral Health Improvement

 Has made notable contributions to Montana’s progress towards developing an effective behavioral health system.